 *Sidenote: I would love to ask guys like the bartender what it’s like to work at bars like this, where this shit is a common occurrence.
 I have all summer to try.

-Not too long after that started, the bartender from the from came in to announce the last call for drinks and told everyone to move to the front.
+Not too long after that started, the bartender from the front came in to announce the last call for drinks and told everyone to move to his side.
 I took that as my cue to leave.

 I was trying to walk to the train to go to the last bar on my list, and I ran into three Black people, two men, one woman, and the woman was very drunk and almost crashed into me.
 That’s when she took me by the arm and introduced me to her brothers, who were single.